Because you’re tired of watching innocent plants die.

 If you really don’t have any faith in your friend, this is the perfect gardening gift.
 It comes with directions, and was tested on a group of 8-year olds, so even the person with a black thumb can create a really cool indoor garden.

-Kaitlin has just begun her gardening journey.
-She doesn't have a green thumb--that she's aware of--but is eager to learn as much as she can, and to become a true gardening guru.
+Kaitlin has been gardening for a couple of years, and has found her green thumb, which she possibly inherited from her grandmother.
 Fueling her interest in gardening is her passion for cooking and love of all things living.
 She's a writer for Jackson & Perkins, but in her free time enjoys running with her Cocker Spaniel, baking anything from scratch and reading books on mysterious subjects like psychology and finance.